-Built on the highest point of the medieval city in Rhodes, the Palace of the Grandmaster dominates the city and the harbour.
+The Palace of the Grand Master of the Knights of Rhodes is a medieval castle built on the highest point of the medieval city in Rhodes and is located in the Old Town and dominates the city and the harbour.
 It played a major role in the defence of the city beginning in the 7th century when it was first constructed on the site of the Byzantine citadel of Rhodes and on the foundations of the Temple of the Sun God (Helios), whose cult was widespread in Rhodes in antiquity.
-The citadel’s strong fortifications provided the last refuge for the population in the event of the city falling to the enemy.
+The citadel’s strong fortifications were incorporated into a palace and administrative centre by the Order of the Knights of St John when they arrived in Rhodes in 1309, when it became the residence of the Grand Master of the Knights Hospitaller and provided the last refuge for the population in the event of the city falling to the enemy.

 The Order ruled Rhodes as an independent state for over two centuries, developing the palace and converting it into a fortress and administrative centre for their Master (who became known as the Grand Master from 1430).
 In 1481 the palace was damaged in an earthquake but was repaired by the brotherhood.
 Rhodes constituted the last Christian outpost in the east.